-Vacation doesn’t have to be pure decadence and no one wants to return home from any trip in an unhealthier state than they left in.
+Vacations don’t have to simply consist of pure decadence.
+No one wants to return home from a trip in an unhealthier state than they left in.
 Of course, when traveling, you may eat differently than when you’re at home and you may have more alcoholic beverages – of course, vacation is also a celebration!
-After a spring full of happy travel, I had to come home and share my 4 strategies to energize your next vacation.

 Choose an active location

-I may be among the few people willing to travel to the arctic circle in the middle of winter, but Finalnd this past February was a blast!
+Get creative with choosing a naturally activity-friendly option.
+I may be among the few people willing to travel to the arctic circle in the middle of winter, but Finland in February was a blast!
 We were able to be outside every day downhill and cross country skiing, taking long walks in the snow and even dog sledding.
-Alternatively, seek a vacation where you have warm outdoor activities like swimming, golf, hiking volcanoes, snorkeling or scuba diving.
-Even if thrilling activities aren’t your speed, you could find an activity-based cruise, somewhere with rolling hills to explore, or seek a yoga or fitness retreat where you can go at your own pace.
+Alternatively, seek a vacation where you have warm outdoor activities like swimming, golfing, hiking volcanoes, snorkeling, or scuba diving.
+Even if thrilling activities aren’t your speed, you could find an activity-based cruise, somewhere with rolling hills to explore or seek a yoga or fitness retreat where you can go at your own pace.
 The possibilities are endless!

 Make physical activity part of each day

 Taking public transportation is an easy way to get more activity and also see the sights when traveling.
-Go on an active tour – some of my most memorable recently are Alcatraz in San Francisco, Dachau in Munich, a biking tour of New Orleans and a hike on the bluffs in Mallorca.
+Go on an active tour – some of my most memorable ones have been Alcatraz in San Francisco, Dachau in Munich, a biking tour of New Orleans, and a hike on the bluffs in Mallorca.
 When you plan an educational, sight-seeing activity, you stay on your feet and also have powerful experiences learning about the place you have traveled to.

 What do you think?
-What are your strategies to energize your next vacation?
+What are your strategies to optimize your next vacation?

 Ginger Hultin,MS, RD, CSO